Go variants: Tibetan Go

-Tibetan Go is played on a 17×17 board, and starts with six stones (called Bo) from each color placed on the third line as shown.
+Tibetan Go is played on a 17×17 board, and starts with six stones (called Bo) from each color placed on the third line.
 White makes the first move.
 There is a unique ko rule: a stone may not be played at an intersection where the opponent has just removed a stone.
 This ko rule is so different from other major rulesets that it alone significantly changes the character of the game.
 For instance, snapbacks must be delayed by at least one move, allowing an opponent the chance to create life.
 Finally, a player who occupies or surrounds all four corner points (the 1-1 points) receives a bonus of 40 points, plus another 10 if the player also controls the center point.

 Sunjang baduk

 Sunjang baduk is a different form of Go (baduk) that evolved in Korea, which dates to the 16th century.
 Its most distinctive feature is the prescribed opening.
 The starting position dictates the placement of 16 stones (8 black, 8 white) as shown, and the first move is prescribed for Black at the center of the board.
 At the end of the game, stones inside friendly territory, which are irrelevant to boundary definition, are removed before counting territory.

+Classical Chinese go was played with the diagonal placement of two black stones and two white stones on the four star points in the corners.
+It is likely that Koreans played go in this form until it developed into Sunjang baduk in the 16th century.

-It became obscure in the 1950s when it was largely replaced by modern go due to Japanese influence.
+It became antiquated in the early 20th century when it was largely replaced by modern go due to Japanese influence.
 There are around 45 surviving game records of Sunjang baduk, mostly from the 1880s.
-The oldest known game record was published in the Chosun Ilbo newspaper in March 1937, although the game was played much earlier.
+The last official game record was published in the Chosun Ilbo newspaper in March 1937.
 The game is between No Sa-ch'o and Ch'ae Keuk-mun.

-Classical Chinese go was played with the diagonal placement of two black stones and two white stones on the four star points in the corners.
-It is likely that Koreans played go in this form until it developed into Sunjang baduk in the 16th century.
 In the early 20th century, the top ten strongest players ranged from about 4 dan amateur to 2 dan professional in terms of strength.
 From 1910 to 1945, Korea was a Japanese colony.
 The similarity between Sunjang Baduk and modern go as well as Japanese influence encouraged players to switch to the modern game.
 The strength and fame of visiting Japanese professional go players encouraged Koreans to abandon Sunjang baduk.
 This was supported by the father of modern Korean go, Cho Nam-ch'eol, who established close links to Japan by studying go there.